hashicorp/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

 * `subnet_id` - (Optional) The subnet in which to launch the requested instance.
 * `weighted_capacity` - (Optional) The capacity added to the fleet by a fulfilled request.

-  **Note:** Instead of statically defining these override blocks they can be passed in as a list of maps containing the above keys and their values.
-This allows dynamic, programmatic generation of overrides based on variable or environment data.

 ### Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: